3i, ACP consider putting Scandlines sale on ice - source

-FRANKFURT, July 5 Private equity firms 3i and Allianz Capital Partners may put the auction of ferry group Scandlines on hold after failing to agree on a price with the remaining bidder, a person familiar with the process said.
+FRANKFURT Private equity firms 3i (III.L) and Allianz Capital Partners (ALVG.DE) may put the auction of ferry group Scandlines SCNDL.UL on hold after failing to agree on a price with the remaining bidder, a person familiar with the process said.

 3i, ACP and TPG declined to comment.